AI-Collaboratory/extractors-fall2018/README.md

-# Introduction

-This README describes how to develop and test a Brown Dog extractor tool, based on the template project in this repository.
-It also explains how you can contribute your new tool to the Brown Dog Tools Catalog.
-Brown Dog Extractor Tools are used to analyze files and produce data points as a result.
-For example, one existing extractor uses the OpenCV software to process photographs, finding any human faces that are in a picture.
-You can find these and other extractor examples in the Brown Dog code repository.
+# Siegfried Format Identification Extractor

-This repository contains a template project only.
-You can clone this repository to your local system and build it right away.
+This repository contains a Brown Dog extractor that uses the [Siegfried](http://www.itforarchivists.com/siegfried) format identification tool to identify file formats, based on matches against the [PRONOM](https://www.nationalarchives.gov.uk/PRONOM/Default.aspx) format registry.
+You can clone this repository to your local system and build it right away to add it to a running Clowder or Brown Dog environment.
+You can also use the Docker "pull" command to download a pre-built version of this extractor from DockerHub:

-However, until you add your custom extraction code the extractor will only report a tag of "Hello, World" for any given file.
+    $ docker pull clowder/extractors-siegfried

 # Brown Dog Runtime Environment